Hezkore/deprecated-vscode-blitzmax-support/README.md

 ## Contributing

 Contributions are greatly appreciated.
-Fork this repository and open pull requests.
+Fork this repository and open your pull requests.

 ## License